 The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the balance sheet, and the reported amounts of revenues and expenses during the reporting period.
-For the Company, these estimates include, but are not limited to: revenue recognition, deferred revenue and the deferral of the associated costs, useful lives assigned to long-lived assets, realizability of deferred tax assets, valuation of common and preferred stock warrants, the valuation of options and warrants, and contingencies.
+For the Company, these estimates include, but are not limited to: revenue recognition, deferred revenue and the deferral of the associated costs, useful lives assigned to long-lived assets, realizability of deferred tax assets, the valuation of options and warrants, and contingencies.
 Actual results could differ from those estimates.